2006 NFL season: Thanksgiving changes

 Beginning in 2006, a primetime game on Thanksgiving night would air between two random teams other than the Detroit Lions, Dallas Cowboys, and the teams who played them earlier in the day.
 It aired on NFL Network until 2012, when NBC took over.

+Other notable changes

+Beginning in 2006, the Indianapolis Colts would begin starting games at the same local time with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Savings Time earlier in the year.